dgzlopes/minit-go/README.md

 > **NOTE:** You don't want to use this library.
 You should probably be using [OpenTelemetry](https://opentelemetry.io/).

 Minit is a minimal tracing library for Go.
-When I say minimal, I mean it: It's less than 250 lines of code.
+When I say minimal, I mean it: It's ~300 lines of code and has no dependencies*.

 As you can expect, it doesn't have many features.
 For example, it only supports exporting spans to an OpenTelemetry HTTP-compatible collector, doesn't support sampling, etc.